devuri/wpframework/docs/upgrade/index.md

 ### 2. Update Project Dependencies

-Run Composer to update your dependencies, which will remove the old `wp-env-config` package and install the specified version of `wp-framework`:
+Run Composer to update your dependencies, which will remove the old `wp-env-config` package and install the specified version of `wpframework`:

 ```bash
 composer update